The best time to visit Marrakesh: stay cool in the Red City

-Pick the right time for your visit to Marrakesh with this seasonal guide © Edwin Tan / Getty Images
+Pick the right time for your visit to Marrakesh with this seasonal guide.
+Oscar Wong/Getty Images

-As Morocco’s leading tourist destination, Marrakesh draws visitors to admire the beauty of the palaces, roam the enchanting alleyways and shop for handmade goods in the souks.
+As Morocco’s leading tourist destination, Marrakesh (also spelled Marrakech) draws visitors to admire the beauty of its palaces, roam its enchanting alleyways and shop for handmade goods in its souks.

 The city is usually flush with tourists during its peak seasons in spring and autumn, and during the Christmas and New Year period.
 Yet despite soaring temperatures in the summer months, particularly July and August, the city is becoming a year-round destination.